HTTPArchive/almanac.httparchive.org/src/content/en/2021/mobile-web.md

   <figcaption>{{ figure_link(caption="Popular Technology Usage.", sheets_gid="1172584192", sql_file="most_used_tech_by_domain_rank.sql") }}</figcaption>
 </figure>

 Of the top five mobile web technologies, adoption rates for three were higher on desktop sites.
+It is reasonable to attribute lower mobile adoption rates of these apps to mobile performance initiatives as these apps are frequently flagged by Lighthouse, the open-source auditing tool recommended by Google to diagnose performance issues.

+In 2021, Google added the <a href="https://developers.google.com/search/docs/advanced/experience/page-experience">Page Experience Ranking Signal</a> to its algorithm.
+This ranking signal is specific to search engine results pages served on mobile devices and uses aggregated data from real user page loads to measurement performance.

 {# TODO Does this tell us anything?
 Why do we think GA is higher on desktop?
 Or is it just noise? #}